martinmoene/clue/README.md

 If your logging requirements are modest or you like to begin _light_, then `clue` may be for you.

 `clue` is a C++03 header-only library to log messages with a severity and optional module identifier.
 Provided logging destinations are the console, the Windows debugger, the Windows event log, an in-memory log (string) and Unix syslog.
-You can also define your own logging destination. `clue` is based on an idea by Mark Nelson, presented in DrDobbs [1].
+You can also define your own logging destination. `clue` is based on an idea by Mark Nelson, presented in DrDobbs [1] and on ideas found in the CATCH test framework by Phil Nash [2].

 **Contents**
 - [Example usage](#example-usage)